phudev95/nodejs/level-02/02.large-scale/Readme.md

     // ...
 }
 ```
-4. Injecting dependencies allows you to not handle the wire up of dependencies
+#### 4. Injecting dependencies allows you to not handle the wire up of dependencies
-    1. ependency managementD
+1. Dependency management
     1. Require.js (e.g. )AMD
     1. Commonjs
     1. AngularJS
 ```javascript
 //--- Asynchronous Module Definition (AMD)
 // Use